 Searching for a last minute vacation for your family?
 Spend a long weekend in North Myrtle Beach.
-With nine miles of beautiful, quiet coastline, a getaway to South Carolina’s Grand Strand will blend the relaxation your crave with the convienence of family-friendly activities your kids (and teens) are looking for!
+With nine miles of beautiful, quiet coastline, a getaway to South Carolina’s Grand Strand will blend the relaxation your crave with the convenience of family-friendly activities your kids (and teens) are looking for!

 Have a few more days to spare?
 Read our blog full of ideas for five days of entertainment that will keep everyone asking, “What’s next?!”